DreamPurchaseZnz/Python-Module/Decorator.md

         return result
     return wrapper_function
 ```
-The decorator_function only take the function as the argument, then return a wrapperfunction.
+The decorator_function only take *function* as operand, then return a *callable object*.
 Therefore, you just put
 the latter argument pass to the original function.
 It doesn't pass through the decorator function, instead, the wrapper function take
 all the parameters and pass to the original function.